 The Capital Funding Alignment Subcommittee (CFAS) is responsible for coordinating the strategic alignment and leveraging of the various “capital stack” sources in the delivery of the NWC Plan.
 Members of the CFAS include subject matter experts from partner entities as formally designated representatives and a community representative from the CAC.
 CFAS meets bimonthly and meetings are open to the public.
 Meetings are listed under the NDCC Calendar.

 The Event Programming Advisory Subcommittee (EPAS) is charged with exploring the development of new partnerships and programming in the creation of a year round destination at the NWC campus, along with alignment opportunities between the Colorado Convention Center and the NWC.
 EPAS consists of a variety of community and business representatives with experience in diverse programming elements.
-At this time, EPAS is meeting monthly and meetings are open to the public.
-Public meetings are listed in the NDCC Calendar.
+At this time, EPAS is temporarly not an active subcommittee.
+We will inform you when the subcommittee is activated once again.